dominiksta/mvui/packages/docs/content/docs/components/07-lifecycle.md

 to the DOM.
 This is generally speaking a good place to declare component local state.
 There are cases where you might need to run code *after* the component is done rendering (code you write in the render method will run just *before* rendering) or when it is unmounted.
-For these situations, mvui provides two lifecycle hooks:
+For these situations, Mvui provides two lifecycle hooks:

 - `this.onRemoved(<callback>)` will run the callback on unmount
 - `this.onRendered(<callback>)` will run the callback after the component is rendered.
-Recall that components in mvui will only render once when mounted and subsequent state changes will only update the relevant DOM.
+Recall that components in Mvui will only render once when mounted and subsequent state changes will only update the relevant DOM.

 {{<hint info>}}